varshanookarapu/varshanookarapu/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on React
+- 🔭 I’m currently working on Data Analysis
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning R Programming , Tableau, SQL
+- 🔭 Worked on React and Javascript
 - 📫 How to reach me: Reach out to me if it's a Job Opportunity
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I like wolves and anime?!!!